thomasfrederikse/sealevelbudget_20c/README.md

 Authors: Thomas Frederikse, Felix Landerer, Lambert Caron, Surendra Adhikari, David Parkes, Vincent W. Humphrey, Soenke Dangendorf, Peter Hogarth, Laure Zanna, Lijing Cheng, Yun-Hao Wu

 This repository contains the scripts that have been used to compute the results from the paper.
-Note that this set of scripts relies on many external libraries, such as SHTNS for spherical harmonics, and MIDAS for GPS trends.
+Note that this set of scripts relies on many external libraries, such as shtools (https://shtools.oca.eu/shtools/public/) for spherical harmonics, and MIDAS (http://geodesy.unr.edu/MIDAS_release/) for GPS trends.

 The repository contains the following directories: